TUM-NLP/llms-limited-resources2025/Sorbian/README.md

 Each folder contains training (`train`) and development (`dev`) parallel corpora and monolingual sentences.
 It must be noted that parallel and monolingual sentences might contain some noisy sentences or sentence pairs.

 For both Upper and Lower Sorbian, the training dataset is new compared to the one provided during the WMT 2022 Shared Task, while the development dataset is a combination of both old and new sentence pairs.
-We recall that the 'older' WMT 2022 datasets (parallel and monolingual data) for Upper and Lower Sorbian MT can be found in [this repository](https://github.com/mariondimarco/WMT22_UnsupVeryLowResMT_Data/).
+We recall that the 'older' WMT 2022 datasets (parallel and monolingual data) for Upper and Lower Sorbian MT can be found in [this repository](https://github.com/mariondimarco/WMT22_UnsupVeryLowResMT_Data/) with a CC BY-NC-SA licence.

 The table below presents the number of sentences for each dataset: